Board of Directors

 Eileen Aranda is President of Claremont Lincoln University.
 Dr. Aranda spent many years as a management consultant focused on facilitation of the strategic management process, development and implementation of organization change efforts, assessment and mediation of internal organization problems and management team development.
 She holds an MBA and Ph.D. with an emphasis in strategic management and organizational development from University of Washington and is co-author of Teams: Structure, Process, Culture, and Politics (Prentice Hall, 1998).

-Dr. Jerry Campbell is the former President of Claremont Lincoln University and former President of Claremont School of Theology.
+Dr. Jerry Campbell is a founding member and former President of Claremont Lincoln University as well as a former President of Claremont School of Theology.
 An ordained elder in The United Methodist Church, Dr. Campbell previously served as Chief Information Officer and Dean of Libraries at University of Southern California, and as chief librarian and faculty member at the Iliff School of Theology, Perkins School of Theology, and Duke University.
 Dr. Campbell holds a B.A. from McMurry University, an M.Div. from Duke University, an M.S. in Library Science from the University of North Carolina at Chapel Hill, and a Ph.D. in American History from the University of Denver.

 Joan Brown Campbell